 The Four Noble Truths: The Heart of Core Process Psychotherapy

 Core Process Psychotherapy is an contemplative, psycho-spiritual approach that combines the curative power of awareness with western psychotherapeutic theories.
 The word "Core" refers to the inherent freedom and joy at the heart of our being and "Process" is about the exploration of any suffering and our pathway back to this freedom and joy.
-It enables us to be present to our current experience and explores how our past conditioning may affect us.
-It also provides an opportunity explore our unconscious processes and to challenge our habitual reactions which may have at one time been crucial to our survival but which now inhibit us causing suffering and discontentment.
+It enables us to be present to our current experience and explores how our past conditioning and experiences affect us.
+It also provides an opportunity to explore our unconscious processes and to challenge our habitual reactions which, may have at one time been crucial to our survival but which now inhibit us causing suffering..

-Core Process Psychotherapy is grounded in Buddhist Dharma (teaching); principally the Buddhist teaching on 'suffering' called the 'Four Noble Truths'.
-This teaching presents us with an understanding, that even though there is suffering there is a pathway out of it and back to our true self (core self or soul (psyche) where we are content and happy
+Core Process Psychotherapy is grounded in Buddhist Dharma (teaching); principally the Buddhist teaching on 'suffering' .
+This teaching is known as the 'Four Noble Truths'.
+This teaching presents us with an understanding, that even though there is suffering there is also a pathway out of suffering to our true nature where we are content and happy

 The First Noble Truth: There is suffering (Dukkha) and it must be understood. (the words in brackets are the original Pali).

-Life is in a constant state of flux.
+We are all aware that life is in a constant state of flux.
 Everything changes and we therefore need to respond to those changes.
 Change in Buddhism is the concept of anicca , (impermanence) and is seen as one of the three marks of existence along with dukkha (suffering) and anatto (non-self).
-Anicca is an important concept in Core Process Psychotherapy, as if nothing stays the same then what we experience in the present moment will also change.
-We can begin to 'let go' of any suffering when we realise that what has happened in the past has come and gone.
+Anicca is an important concept in Core Process Psychotherapy, as if nothing stays the same then what we experience now will also change.
+We can then begin to 'let go' of any suffering as we realise that what has happened in the past has come and gone.

-So to change suffering we must firstly acknowledge the suffering we experience and then try to understand it.
+However to change suffering we must first acknowledge the suffering we experience and try to understand it.
 We need to understand the strategies and 'defences' that we have created to try and avoid or reduce our suffering.
-Often these strategies and defences, which at one time served a purpose, can themselves become a cause of suffering as we cling to what we believe will protect us.
+It is often the case that these strategies and defences, which at one time served a purpose, can themselves become a cause of suffering as we cling to what we believe will protect us.